Switching from GitHub Copilot to Cursor

 Can I use GitHub Copilot inside Cursor?

 Yes.
-Since Cursor is a VS Code fork, you can install the Copilot extension from the marketplace and use both tools simultaneously.
+Cursor is a VS Code fork, so you can install the GitHub Copilot extension from the marketplace and run both tools simultaneously.

 Will my VS Code extensions work in Cursor?

-Nearly all of them.
-Cursor supports the VS Code extension marketplace.
+Nearly all of them will.
+Cursor supports the VS Code extension marketplace directly.
 Only extensions that depend on VS Code-specific internals may have issues.

 Is Cursor worth twice the price of Copilot?

-If you regularly do multi-file refactors or need deep codebase context for chat, yes.
-If you mostly use inline completions, Copilot offers similar quality at half the price.
+If you regularly run multi-file refactors or want parallel agent workflows, yes.
+If your work is mostly inline completions, Copilot offers comparable quality at half the price - especially now that Copilot added its own model picker and cloud agent.

 Can I go back to VS Code if Cursor doesn't work out?

 Yes.
-Your settings and extensions sync both ways.
 Cursor doesn't modify your VS Code installation.
-You can run both side by side.
+Your settings and extensions sync both ways, and you can run both apps side by side indefinitely.

 Does Cursor work with non-VS Code keybindings?

-Cursor supports Vim, Emacs, and Sublime keybinding maps, just like VS Code.
-Import your keymap from Settings > Keyboard Shortcuts.
+Cursor supports Vim, Emacs, and Sublime keybinding profiles, just like VS Code.
+Import your preferred keymap from Settings > Keyboard Shortcuts.

 Sources: